AntonPiekhotin/JustPark/README.md

 #### Security
 - JWT tokens are used for authentication and authorization.
 - Passwords are hashed using BCryptPasswordEncoder.
+- Application checks if requested resources are accessible by the user.

 #### Parking Management
 Users can manage information about parkings and parking lots in them, edit such information as name, location, pricing, get rating of the parking.